apuslabs/ao-competition-playground-service/README.md

-# Benchmark POC: Benchmarking LLM models on AO
+# Benchmark POC: Model Benchmark on AO

 The benchmark POC is a proof of concept that aims to benchmark LLM models on AO.
 Funders can setup a funding pool with a set of questions and get a leaderboard of the models that are able to answer the questions.